-Nicki Minaj Had The Perfect Anti-Bullying Message For Her Teacher's Son
+Nicki Minaj Had The Perfect Anti-Bullying Message

 That much was made clear after the 34-year-old rapper's fifth grade teacher Liz Smith-Breslin posted a video about her son Quinn being bullied at school.